MicrosoftDocs/ai-builder/ai-builder-docs/model-types.md

 The following table lists the model types, their category, and build type.
 The AI *category* describes the type of AI that they use (for example, text, prediction, or vision).
 The *build type* indicates whether it’s customizable (custom) or ready to use (prebuilt).

-The build type indicates whether it’s a customizable model that you'll have to build, train, and publish for your intended use, or if it's a prebuilt model that’s ready to use.
+The build type indicates whether it’s a customizable model that you'll need to build, train, and publish for your intended use, or if it's a prebuilt model that’s ready to use.
 In general, use custom AI Builder models for applications where you're working with data that’s unique to your business.
 Use prebuilt models for scenarios that are common across different types of businesses.

 [Common business scenarios](#common-business-scenarios) and the model types that are suited to them are described later in this topic.